A Pennsylvania study suggests links between fracking and asthma, lymphoma in children

 Meanwhile, the researchers said their findings on preterm births and birth weights among families living closer to gas wells echoed the mixed conclusions in similar studies.
 There were hints that gas production might reduce birth weights by less than an ounce on average.

-Edward Ketyer is a retired pediatrician who sat on an advisory board for the study.
-He has said he expected that the studies would be consistent with previous research showing the “closer you live to fracking activity, the increased risk you have a being sick with a variety of illnesses.”
+Edward Ketyer, a retired pediatrician who sat on an advisory board for the study, called the asthma findings a “bombshell.”
+He said he expected that the studies would be consistent with previous research showing the “closer you live to fracking activity, the increased risk you have of being sick with a variety of illnesses.”

-“The biggest question is why is anybody surprised about that?” said Ketyer, who is president of the Physicians for Social Responsibility Pennsylvania.
+“The biggest question is, why is anybody surprised about that?” said Ketyer, who is president of Physicians for Social Responsibility Pennsylvania.

 A number of states have strengthened their laws around fracking and waste disposal over the past decade.
 However, researchers have repeatedly said that regulatory shortcomings leave an incomplete picture of the amount of toxic substances the industry emits into the air, injects into the ground or produces as waste.